Free Legal Dictionary – User Supplied Legal Definitions

 Subrogation: a right of repayment to a payor if another is found to be responsible for the payee’s loss

-Summary Judgment: a finding and entry of judgment by the court after a hearing and review of the claims and the parties’ evidence.
-Before a trial, the court determines that there is no genuine issue or dispute regarding any material fact available for presentation.
-In that case, as a matter of law, the evidence is insufficient to allow such a claim to continue and renders judgment in favor of one party.
+Summary Judgment is a finding and entry of judgment by the court after a hearing and review of the claims and the parties’ evidence.
+Before a trial, the court determines that there is no genuine issue or dispute regarding any material facts available for presentation.
+In that case, as a matter of Law, the evidence is insufficient to allow such a claim to continue, and judgment is rendered in favor of one Party.

 Subrogate Parent: one who is not a child’s parent but who stands in the place of the parent